trp86/BigData/spark/python/app-nyc-taxi-analyzer/HOWTO.rst

 How To
 =======

-This is an opinionated project skeleton for a Pyspark based data pipeline.
+Application **app-nyc-taxi-analyzer** is a data pipeline developed using Apache Spark and Python.

 -------------------------
 Running the project